Law

 (1) Reports, 7 and 8 Hen.
 VI; (2) extracts from the statutes of Hen.
 VIII.

-(1) Cases decided in the court of wards and liveries between the 13th and 20th years of the reign of King James I; (2) presentations made and granted by the master of the court of wards and liveries.
+(1) Cases decided in the court of wards and liveries between 6 Jac.
+I and 7 Car.
+I; (2) presentations made and granted by the master of the court of wards and liveries.

 Legal reports and religious notes, Seventeenth century